snorkel-team/website/_use_cases/01_spam_tutorial.md

 ## 5. Training a Classifier

-In this final section of the tutorial, we'll use the noisy training labels we generated in the last section to train a classifier for our task.
+In this final section of the tutorial, we'll use the probabilistic training labels we generated in the last section to train a classifier for our task.
 **The output of the Snorkel `LabelModel` is just a set of labels which can be used with most popular libraries for performing supervised learning, such as TensorFlow, Keras, PyTorch, Scikit-Learn, Ludwig, and XGBoost.**
-In this tutorial, we demonstrate using classifiers from [Keras](https://keras.io) and [Scikit-Learn](https://scikit-learn.org).
+In this tutorial, we use the well-known library [Scikit-Learn](https://scikit-learn.org).
+**Note that typically, Snorkel is used (and really shines!) with much more complex, training data-hungry models, but we will use Logistic Regression here for simplicity of exposition.**

 ### Featurization